Wrongful Death Lawyer New Orleans, LA

 The main factor separating a wrongful death from any other kind of death is negligence.
 If you lost a loved one because of the negligence or irresponsibility of someone else, you may have a wrongful death case on your hands.

 Negligence takes many forms.
 In some cases, it can be traced back to a medical professional’s lack of training, preparation, or professionalism.
 In the event of a car accident, negligence can rest squarely on the shoulders of a driver who was driving under the influence, neglecting their responsibility to ensure the safety of other drivers on the road.
-If you have proof of negligence, you may have proof of a wrongful death.
+If you have proof of negligence, you may have proof of wrongful death.

 The Difference Between Wrongful Death And Manslaughter